 Answering the research objectives is made possible by an unique research design.
 Along the North-South axis of Germany, so-called exploratories have been set up in three regions to conduct functional biodiversity research.

-In order to comprehensively investigate the relationship between land use, biodiversity and the benefits of nature for humans, a comparative approach was established.
-In this approach, researchers investigate the different facets of how land use intensity affects biodiversity and ecosystem functions on managed land in the real world.
+In order to comprehensively examine the relationship between land use, biodiversity and the benefits of nature for humans, a comparative approach was established.
+In this approach, researchers examine the different facets of how land-use intensity affects biodiversity and ecosystem functions on managed land in the real world.
 All research groups are based on the same study areas in forests, pastures and meadows, distributed over the three regions.
-Each region contains the largest part of the typical land use types for grassland and forest in Germany.
+Each region contains the largest part of the typical land-use types for grassland and forest in Germany.

 Since the beginning of the 6th phase in 2020, additional experimental plots have been established.
-In our new full factorial large-scale experiments, biodiversity is manipulated directly and indirectly across landscapes.
+In our joint multi-site experiments, biodiversity is manipulated directly and indirectly across landscapes.

 Characteristics of the exploratories

 All three exploratories are partly located in large protected areas.
-Only there are hardly or unused forest and grassland areas found in sufficient numbers to be able to systematically investigate the influence of different land use intensities on biodiversity.
-All three regions show the same typical land use intensities for grassland and forests in Germany, ranging from barely managed grassland and unmanaged beech forests to highly fertilized and intensively managed meadows and pastures and intensively managed forests.
-They thus representatively map the land use gradient of Germany, an important prerequisite for our studies.
-Besides this central commonality, the three exploratories differ in terms of geology, vegetation and climate and thus cover different natural areas of Germany.
+Only there are hardly or unused forest and grassland areas found in sufficient numbers to be able to systematically analyse the influence of different land-use intensities on biodiversity.
+All three regions show the same typical land-use intensities for grassland and forests in Germany, ranging from barely managed grassland and unmanaged beech forests to highly fertilised and intensively managed meadows and pastures and intensively managed forests.
+They thus representatively map the land-use gradient of Germany, an important prerequisite for our studies.
+Besides this central commonality, the three exploratories differ in terms of geology, vegetation and climate, and thereby covering different natural areas of Germany.

-The experimental design of the Biodiversity Exploratories is, firstly, a comparative approach of real managed areas and, secondly, large-scale experiments are carried out.
+The experimental design of the Biodiversity Exploratories is, firstly, a comparative approach of real managed areas and secondly, joint multi-scale experiments are carried out.
 Here, biodiversity is manipulated directly and indirectly.

-In this experimental design, each plot is investigated and compared by different research groups with regard to land use intensity and its response to biodiversity.
-This work motivated us to establish the large-scale experiments.
+In this experimental design, each plot is reviewed and compared by different research groups with regard to land-use intensity and its response to biodiversity.
+This work motivated us to establish the joint multi-site experiments.

 Our study sites (plots)